fnagel/generic-gallery/README.md

 ToDo
 ----
+* 7.6 compatibility
 	* Issue when saving new collection (seems like a TYPO3 7.6 core issue)
+	* collection inline wizard
 * Improve and add more unit tests
 * Fix inline @ToDo's